When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: Qualitative Evaluations

 \subsection{Text data: 20 Newsgroups}

-The 20 Newsgroups dataset contains text documents labelled as one of 20 categories from different topics among computers\eat{ (graphics, hardware, etc.)}, recreation\eat{ (autos, baseball, etc.)}, science\eat{ (electronics, medicine, etc.)}, politics\eat{ (guns, mideast, miscellaneous)}, and religion.\eat{ Headers, signature blocks, and quotation blocks have been removed from each document, which is processed as a bag of words (all words are stemmed and stopwords removed) with TFIDF normalization.} We trained a three layer neural network that achieves 64\% accuracy on test data.
-Recall that our goal is to explain predictions of the model, not to build a state-of-the-art model.
+The 20 Newsgroups dataset contains text documents labelled as one of twenty categories from different topics among computers (graphics, hardware, etc.), recreation (autos, baseball, etc.), science (electronics, medicine, etc.), politics (guns, mideast, miscellaneous), and religion.
+Headers, signature blocks, and quotation blocks have been removed from each document, which is processed as a bag of words (all words are stemmed and stopwords removed) with TFIDF normalization.
+We trained a three layer neural network that achieves 64\% test accuracy.
+Recall that our goal is to explain model predictions, not to build a state-of-the-art model.

-We compare PSEM, CEM-PP, LIME, and IR.
-IR \cite{inputreduction} is a greedy method that removes words, one by one, as long as the classification does not change.
+We compare PSEM, CEM-PP, LIME, and IR \cite{inputreduction}, a greedy method that removes words, one by one, as long as the classification does not change.
 For LIME, we set the number of features to 10 for a reasonable comparison with PSEM and IR (CEM-PP generally finds longer explanations that are harder to decipher).
-We append a (+) or (-) to words selected by LIME to indicate positive or negative relevance of the word.
-Note that PSEM-1 is quite dense for each path and can be found in the Supplement.
+We append a (+) or (-) to words selected by LIME to indicate positive or negative relevance.
+Table \ref{tab:20newsgroups1} shows two examples of documents where these methods are illustrated.